 - Do not leave items blank; if the answer is zero, write zero.

-- Ensure all documents are attached, legible and signed by the appropriate parties.
+- Ensure all documents are submitted, legible and signed by the appropriate parties.

-- Use of the IRS Data Retrieval Tool (www.fafsa.gov)
+- Use of the IRS Data Retrieval Tool.

-What if I don’t have a copy of my Federal Tax Return Transcript?
+How do I request a copy of my Federal Tax Return Transcript?

-A student or parent may request a Tax Return Transcript online at: http://www.irs.ustreas.gov/Individuals/Get-Transcript.
+A student may Federal Tax Return Transcript at www.irs.gov/individuals/get-transcript

 What if I didn’t file an Income Tax Return?

-If the student, student’s spouse and/or parent are required by the IRS to file an income tax return then documentation of that information must be provided (see FAQ about acceptable documentation).
-Contact the IRS at 1-800-829-1040 or www.irs.gov regarding filing status.
-Students at the University of Kansas may visit Legal Services for Students at 312 Burge Union for tax assistance.
+If the student, student’s spouse and/or parent are required by the IRS to file an income tax return.
+A signed copy of the return must be submitted.
+Contact the IRS at www.irs.gov or 800-829-1040 regarding filing status.
+Students at the University of Kansas may visit Legal Services for Students at 2030 Burge Union for tax assistance.

 What if I didn’t earn any income during the previous year?